Adopt-a-Patch: Another way to help nature

 “For some weeds, seeds can be viable for up to 20 years, so even just clipping off those seed heads can make a big difference,” says Delaney.

-Volunteers will use a smartphone app to find their assigned path.
-They will also be able to log their work and provide before and after photos as well.
+Volunteers use a smartphone app to find their assigned path.
+Then, they log their work and provide before and after photos as well.
 The goal is to map and log the eradication of each weed patch.

-Each volunteer will be trained and provided with gloves, bags to store weeds, and a book to identify invasive species.
+Each volunteer is trained and provided with gloves, bags to store weeds, and a book to identify invasive species.

 Adopt-a-Patch has proven effective to control weeds in other places, including Waterton Lakes National Park and Elk Island National Park.